stevenGGG23/Advanced-Analytics-Skills-Training/README.md

 > ✅ *This course strengthened my expertise in SEEQ for advanced industrial analytics and supports my ongoing growth as a data-driven engineer and analyst.*
 > Prerequisite:

-## For Data Scientist Learning Path:
+## Prerequisite
-- Completion of Data Lab Training
+- For Data Scientist Learning Path: Completion of Data Lab Training
 - For other learning paths: Completion of Foundations Analytics Skills Test